Best Local Restaurant

 Strength of recommendation:How enthusiastically and widely would you recommend the establishment?
 Good

-Dessert is either Jersey milk soft-serve ice cream with a choice of toppings such as honey butter chips, or matcha and chestnut tiramisu.
-Korean beer, exotic cocktails and soju (Korea's classic fermented spirit) are available alongside a minimal list of around a dozen wines (note the orange varieties).
+As for dessert, variously flavoured Jersey milk soft-serve vie with a light matcha and chestnut tiramisu.
+Korean beer, exotic cocktails and soju (Korea's classic fermented spirit) are available alongside a brief list of around a dozen wines that will take you to places you wouldn’t expect to visit in a Korean restaurant.

 Read full reviewSee less